Read our reviews...

 AdBlue is a mixture of water and urea, which you top up periodically, as you do with fuel.
 As you drive, AdBlue flows from the tank into the exhaust pipe via a dedicated catalyst.
 The effect is a chemical reaction that converts most of the NOx molecules into nitrogen and water.
 This is then released into the atmosphere as steam

-How do I use it?
+How do I use Ad Blue?

 How do I fill up the AdBlue tank?

-How will I know when it’s needed?
+How will I know when to fill up on AdBlue?

-Who pays for the AdBlue®?
+Who pays for AdBlue®?